ArabsInBlockchain/BC-Roadmap/README.md

     2. The best resources to learn these fundamentals are:
       1. Check the references
   2. Cryptography fundamentals
-    1. **You should know** Hash function, digital signature, public key's cryptography , symmetric encryption &amp; asymmetric encryption, Merkel trees
+    1. **You should know** Hash functions, digital signature, public key's cryptography, symmetric encryption &amp; asymmetric encryption, Merkel trees
     2. The best resources to learn these fundamentals are:
-      1. MIT course &quot; [first lecture](https://www.youtube.com/watch?v=IJquEYhiq_U&amp;list=PLUl4u3cNGP61KHzhg3JIJdK08JLSlcLId&amp;index=1) and may be the third as well&quot;
+      1. MIT course &quot; [first lecture](https://www.youtube.com/watch?v=IJquEYhiq_U&amp;list=PLUl4u3cNGP61KHzhg3JIJdK08JLSlcLId&amp;index=1) and maybe the third as well&quot;
       2. Chapter [1.1](https://cryptoeconomics.study/docs/en/sync/getting-started-course-overview)
       3. Check the references

 **2. Select the blockchain network you want to learn &amp; understand the architecture very well**

 Regardless of the network, you should start with learning the bitcoin fundamentals, the first successful blockchain implementation, **Why**?
-Because most of the documents, whitepapers or tutorials always explain any blockchain network by holding a comparison with bitcoin.
+Because most of the documents, whitepapers, or tutorials always explain any blockchain network by holding a comparison with bitcoin.
 Based on your selected network, you have a different path of course but the best way for me is to start with **understanding the architecture** then how to develop and what are the available tools and so.

-**You should know**: the general arch, how it works, How nodes reach consensus and what are the main features that this network supports (e.g. support smart contracts functionality , permission blockchain or permissionless, etc.)
+**You should know**: the general arch, how it works, How nodes reach consensus, and what are the main features that this network supports (e.g. support smart contracts functionality, permission blockchain or permissionless, etc.)

   1. The best resources to learn about bitcoin are:
     1. [Mastering bitcoin](https://github.com/bitcoinbook/bitcoinbook) (Book)